ocaml/ocaml.org/CONTRIBUTING.md

 > Contribute to the [Community Meetups](https://ocaml.org/community).

-You can add a new community meetup event by creating a new Markdown file in [data/meetups.yml](data/meetups.yml).
+You can add a new community meetup by adding it to the YAML file [data/meetups.yml](data/meetups.yml).

 ### <a name="content-upcoming_event"></a> Add an Upcoming Event

 > Contribute to the [Upcoming Event](https://ocaml.org/community).

-You can add a new upcoming event by creating a new Markdown file in [data/events](data/meetups.yml).
+You can add a new upcoming event by creating a new Markdown file in [data/events/](data/events/).

 ### <a name="content-package"></a> Add a Featured Package